Join the Conversation

 The York County Department of Emergency Services has been awarded certification acknowledging its training of county telecommunicators for the third time.

-The Association of Public-Safety Communications Officials (APCO) awarded the department the International Agency Training Program Certification June 28, making the department one of just 64 other agencies that hold the certification nationwide.
+The Association of Public-Safety Communications Officials (APCO) awarded the department the International Agency Training Program Certification June 28, making the department one of just 65 agencies that hold the certification nationwide.

 The purpose of the certification "is to advance the training and professional development of public safety communications officials through the certification of an agency’s training program," according to the agency's website.